 All gifts by donor to any individuals are potentially exempt transfers.
 This means any gifts to trusts (except bare trusts & disabled trusts) are not potentially exempt.

 Chargeable Lifetime Transfers

 Any transfers that are neither exempt nor potentially exempt are chargeable to inheritance tax and so are chargeable lifetime transfers.
-The most common type of chargeable transfer are transfer to discretionary trusts and interest in possession trusts.
+The most common type of chargeable transfer is transfer to discretionary trusts and interest in possession trusts.
 These transfers are taxed at 20% at the time of transfer with additional tax of 20% if donor dies within 7 years.

-The gifts to company is also chargeable lifetime transfer.
+The gift to company is also chargeable lifetime transfer.
 However, in most of the cases, the donor receives share or loan capital in return of the transfer and so there is no loss to the donor.
 As a result, in majority of the cases, there will not be any charge on transfer to the company.
 However, if donor gifts assets to the company and receives nothing in return, this will be chargeable.

 Death within 7 years of Lifetime transfer & Taper relief

 If the donor dies within 7 years of the transfer, both potentially exempt transfers and chargeable lifetime transfers will taxed at the death at 40% subject to tapering relief.
 In case of chargeable lifetime transfer, as 20% inheritance tax would have been already paid, there is only additional 20% tax to be paid to get to total 40% tax.

 Good news is that if the transfer was made more than 3 years before the death, there is reduction in the normal rates of inheritance tax.
 This is called ‘Taper Relief’.

 No of years after transfer, before death

 % of death rate of 40%